microservicer/flutter-pipelines/README.md

 ### Setup iOS
 The following steps will help you run the `build-ios-app.yml` pipeline.

-Create a new App Store app in the [﻿App Store Connect website](https://appstoreconnect.apple.com/).
+Create a new App Store app in the [App Store Connect website](https://appstoreconnect.apple.com/).

 #### API Keys
 Generate a new App Store API key for the iOS app and store it in the GitHub repository secrets.

-- At the [﻿App Store Connect website](https://appstoreconnect.apple.com/access/api) , go to `Users and Access`  and create a new API key.
+- At the [App Store Connect website](https://appstoreconnect.apple.com/access/api) , go to `Users and Access`  and create a new API key.
 - Then upload it to the GitHub repository secrets.
 Repository Settings > Secrets and variables > Actions > New repository secret.
 - name: `APP_STORE_CONNECT_API_KEY`
 If you want to run locally you need to store the API key in a file called AuthKey.p8 in the `ios` directory.